Applications for the SoCLA 2018 Mentoring Program close at 5pm on Friday 20th April.

 The program commenced in 2015 and has more than tripled in numbers since.
 Hosted by the SoCLA Young Constructors Committee, the Mentoring Program is available exclusively to financial members.
 Given strong interest in the program, SoCLA is pleased to be able to offer the program again in 2018.

-Important - new online Application process for 2018 - to be launched in January
+Important - new online Application process

 SoCLA continues to engage Careers Consultant, Helen Green to manage key aspects of the program with a view to developing and incrementally growing the program.
 Helen has considerable experience in this field.
-She is available to advise and assist mentees and mentors during the course of the year with any aspect of their involvement in the Program.
+She is available to advise and assist mentees and mentors during the year with any aspect of their involvement in the Program.
 Helen will continue to work closely with the Chair of the Young Constructors Committee.

 What do program participants say?